-- 23.4 Landings on the floor may be supported or unsupported.
-However, control must be demonstrated.
-(E.g. the dismounter would be able to hold the landing position if unsupported). - 23.5 All catches must demonstrate control.
-Technical faults will be applied for lack of control. - 23.6 Dynamic links allow dynamic elements to be performed in immediate succession (in tempo) without a stop or additional preparation from 1 element to the next. - 23.7 Individual elements are selected from Category 2 in the Tables of Difficulty.
-They must be preceded by motion and land on one or two feet according to the character.
-Note: Front handspring to one foot can only be performed in conjunction with another element.
+- 22.3 Landings on the floor may be supported or unsupported.
+However, control must be demonstrated. - 22.4 All catches must demonstrate control.
+Technical faults will be applied for lack of control. - 22.5 Dynamic links allow dynamic elements to be performed in immediate succession (in tempo) without a stop or additional preparation from 1 element to the next. - 22.6 Individual elements are selected from the Tables of Difficulty.

-Article 24: SPECIAL REQUIREMENTS FOR DYNAMIC EXERCISES
+Article 23: SPECIAL REQUIREMENTS FOR DYNAMIC EXERCISES

-- 24.1 There must be a minimum of 6 pair or group elements with a flight phase, 2 of which must be catches.
-Each element used to meet Special Requirements must have a minimum difficulty value 1. - 24.2 For each missing element and other Special Requirement, there is a penalty of 1.0.
+- 23.1 There must be a minimum of 6 pair or group elements with a flight phase, 2 of which must be catches.
+Each element used to meet Special Requirements must have a minimum difficulty value 1. - 23.2 For each missing element and other Special Requirement, there is a penalty of 1.0.